 Here's what I did find interesting: Right off the bat, it was clear something weird was going on with the spoken audio in this movie.
 It looked like bad lip syncing.
 I knew the movie was filmed in Europe (mostly in Spain), and had an international cast, so my first thought was: is this movie dubbed into English?
 But then there were scenes with English-speaking actors who were clearly speaking English, but they had that slightly out-of-sync audio as well.

 I looked into it, and it turns out that the whole movie was shot with no audio.
 Apparently that was somewhat common for the time, especially for movies directed by Sergio Leone.
 I guess there were several reasons for this: Leone liked to blast the movie's soundtrack while filming a scene and shout things to the actors, and that recording clean audio in real-world environments was technically challenging at the time.
-So, every bit of audio you hear in this movie – spoken words, horses galloping, gunshots, ambient background noises – were all recorded elsewhere and added in post-production.
+So, every bit of audio you hear in this movie - spoken words, horses galloping, gunshots, ambient background noises - were all recorded later and added in post-production.
 Everything except for the spoken parts were fantastic and I would have never known they were dubbed, but the lip synching off throughout the whole movie and was a minor distraction until I (kinda) started getting used to it.

 Oh, and one more interesting thing about the dubbing: Because the movie was shot without sound, all of the actors spoke their lines in their native languages and then it was dubbed into the correct language in post-production.
 That means there were some scenes where an Italian-speaking actor is speaking Italian, along with an English-speaking actor speaking English, and in the American release, both individuals are dubbed into English (with the Italian actor being very noticeably dubbed).
 The same goes for other countries, like in the Italian release (where this movie derives its genre name, "Spaghetti Western") – Clint Eastwood spoke his lines in English and was dubbed into Italian, while his Italian counterparts recorded their lines just as spoken in the film.
-Neat idea, I guess... very frugal.
+Neat idea, I guess... and very frugal.

 The last thing I'll mention is the super famous main theme created by Ennio Morricone – you know, the one with the whistling sound that I'm pretty sure I've heard in every cartoon that ever had a standoff in the Wild West.
 I imagine tumbleweeds every time I hear it.
 I've heard this tune a million times, but didn't know it was from this movie.
 It was a pretty cool leitmotif, changing and evolving substantially throughout the film, although it was so heavily used that it started to get a bit annoying after three hours.